 Most design professionals understand the idea of becoming a Trusted Advisor – a person or firm the client seeks out when they need or want help.
 But most design firm principals still seem to approach this idea from the perspective of what they’ve got to offer, and that gets in the way of “hearing” your clients.

 The best guidance on how to overcome this instinctive approach is in the book The Trusted Advisor, by David Maister, Charles Green and Robert Galford.
 They lay out a seven-step process that will get you there – if (and it’s a big if) you have the discipline to follow it.
-PSMJ understands these principles, and teaches them as an integral part of the PM Essentials program.
+PSMJ understands these principles, and teaches them as an integral part of the PM Essentials – Design and PM Essentials – Construction programs.

 Also critical to becoming a trusted advisor is to stop thinking about “business development” as a stand-alone activity.
 A better way is to think in terms of a whole-life cycle of building and maintaining client relationships.